OpenDDS/OpenDDS/docs/internal/docs.rst

 Fragments contain RST content for the news along with some RST directive-like metadata.
 Lines starting with ``#`` are ignored as comments.
-`RST comments <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#comments>`__ can be used, but they will be inserted into the news.
 Content for the news must be formatted as a `list <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#lists-and-quote-like-blocks>`__.
 It will usually be one list item, but can be multiple items if they are separate changes from a user perspective.